 Medicare Part D – prescription drug coverage (optional, but highly recommended)

-Medigap plan – supplemental coverage to take care of additional non-reimbursed expenses (recommended)
+Medigap plan – supplemental coverage to take care of additional non-reimbursed expenses (highly recommended)

-You’ll need to pay your Part B premium, but you’ll get your benefits from one plan (in this case, the MPO).
-It provides all the coverage of Part A and Part B and Part D, includes other services, and a stop loss limit on your out-of-pocket expenses; if you’re in the MPO, you’re not eligible to purchase Medigap supplemental insurance.
+You’ll need to pay your Part B premium and the MPO monthly premium.
+You’ll get your benefits from two plans (the MPO and the Express Scripts Part D prescription drug plan).
+Together, they provide all the coverage of Part A and Part B and Part D, and two stop loss limits on your out-of-pocket expenses.
+If you’re in the MPO, you’re not eligible to purchase Medigap supplemental insurance or a different Part D prescription drug plan.

 Medigap Plan premium: $1,800